Trubisky’s 3rd TD pass lifts Bears to 24-20 win over Lions

 The Lions (3-8-1) have lost five straight for the first time under second-year coach Matt Patricia.

-Detroit led for much of the game despite starting a third-string quarterback, who it acquired from Cleveland for a swap of seventh-round picks.
+Detroit led for much of the game despite starting a quarterback it acquired from Cleveland for a swap of seventh-round picks after training camp.

+“Watch that team fight and rally behind somebody like that, I think you can tell how much all those men in that room care about each other,” Patricia said.

 Matthew Stafford was out for a fourth straight game with back and hip injuries and his backup, Jeff Driskel, was limited by a hamstring injury.

 Blough, an undrafted player from Purdue, threw a 75-yard TD on his first completion to Kenny Golladay to pull the Lions into a 7-all tie.
 Blough threw an 8-yard TD pass to Marvin Jones late in the first quarter to put Detroit ahead 14-7.